ChinYiTseng/IMS/JSP_GA/JSP_GA.md

 ```

 ### Repairment ###
-The crossover and mutation may break up the chromosome rules and give us one unfeasible solution, so repair our chromosomes is an important step.
+The crossover and mutation may break up the chromosome rules and give us one unfeasible solution, so repairing our chromosomes is an important step.
 Here, we repair the chromosomes and let them become feasible solutions.

 ```matlab
 for m = 1:population_size